alotibin212-glitch/php-my-SQL-user-msnagment/README.md

-# Registered Users Database 👥
+# php My SQL user msnagment 👥

 A clean, full-stack web application designed to manage user records.
 This project features a PHP backend integrated with a remote MySQL database to seamlessly register users and dynamically toggle their active status.